Meet our inspirational team…

 • Sophie Marshall, Executive Committee

+Formerly the Deputy Chair of the association, Sophie established the SWDF Ambassadors network across Scotland in 2020.
 Sophie boasts a diverse career spanning both front-line and strategic roles within the operational and corporate spheres of policing.
 While her previous experience primarily revolved around urban environments, she is currently based on the Isle of Bute, where she is gaining valuable insights into the distinctive challenges of rural policing.

 • Darren Tattersall, Executive Committee